-The below image demonstrates which channels should be used depending on your courses level of awareness.
-When it comes to knowing how to promote training courses online, a good strategy for high awareness type of courses is a SEO Strategy
+The below image demonstrates which channels should be used depending on your course’s level of awareness.
+When it comes to knowing how to promote training courses online, a good strategy for high awareness type of courses is an SEO Strategy

 Take a Marketing course for example – this is high category awareness because everyone knows about it and a lot of students want to do it.
 There’s high demand and high competition and thus both high category awareness and urgency.
 That’s where SEO comes in as the above image suggests.
-That will be your number one channel for gaining more sign ups because people are already searching for the term “Marketing course” left, right and centre because it’s so popular!
+That will be your number one channel for gaining more sign-ups because people are already searching for the term “Marketing course” left, right, and center because it’s so popular!
 When you use the appropriate channel for the appropriate course you gain incredible results because you’re matching the right channels with the right course demand and competition online.

 Step 3 – SEO Strategy = Keyword Research

 If you’re not taking advantage of what people are searching for then you’re missing out!
 That’s where keyword research comes in.

 The process of keyword research is quite thorough but it boasts significant results and is absolutely worth the headache!
 Keywords are the exact words that people search online via search engines, leading to the results that they find A.K.A. your website.
 This process consists of analysing search queries in competitiveness, volume and relevance (to your offered product).
 To skip the technical talk and put the end goal simply – the higher the volume and relevancy and the lower the competition, the better.

 From the above image we can deduce that the keyword ‘law courses in dublin’’ has the most potential due to the high opportunity score while ‘music courses in dublin’’ has the least for the same reason.
 This article from 2015, although somewhat dated, still holds great relevance today and details the process of keyword ranking quite well.